- Scientific name: Polyprion americanus

 Habitat and Life Cycle

 Wreckfish live and feed around structures such as caves, heavy rocky and broken ground, natural reefs and shipwrecks – hence the name of this species.
-Once mature they are a deeper water species, found at depths of around 200 to 600 metres.
-They are thought to be a solitary creatures which only gather with other wreckfish to breed in the summer months.
-Juveniles will form together into shoals for protection in numbers and will swim and hunt small fish in mid-water, switching to the bottom-dwelling solitary adult lifestyle when they reach around 50-75 cm in length.
-It is thought that wreckfish can live for up to ninety years.
+They are found at depths down to several hundred metres.
+Wreckfish are thought to be solitary creatures which only gather into groups in order to spawn in the summer months.
+Juveniles will form together into shoals for protection in numbers and will swim and hunt small fish in mid-water, switching to the bottom-dwelling solitary adult lifestyle when they reach around 50 – 75 cm in length.

 Angling for Wreckfish

 As stated there is no British shore caught record for the wreckfish, with the qualifying weight set at 1lb.
-There is, however, a boat caught UK record for this species, with a relatively small wreckfish of 11lb 14oz being caught in 2001 by Patrick Banks in 2001, fishing over a wreck in the middle of the English Channel.
+There is, however, a boat caught UK record for this species, with a small wreckfish of 11lb 14oz being caught in 2001 by Patrick Banks in 2001, fishing over a wreck in the middle of the English Channel.
 Off the coasts of North and South America, Australia and New Zealand (where wreckfish are more common) this species is an important sport fish.
 They are usually caught by anglers drifting boats over wrecks or reefs using large hooks, wire traces and big pirks or fish deadbaits.
+The International Game Fish Association all-tackle world record for this species is 190lb.
+This wreckfish was caught by Terence Price at Ranfurny Bank, New Zealand in 2010.

 Commercial Value and Stock Levels